alexan1/alexan1.github.io/_posts/2019-11-30-interview questions.md

 5. difference between SP and function
 6. difference between truncate and delete
 7. difference between inner join,left join and right join
+8. difference between union and union all, except and intersect
+9. difference between having and where